Trel725/NNCodes/README.md

    Variational autoencoder - Wasserstein GAN, trained on MNIST dataset.
 Able to perform style transfer and generate realistic digit images.
 Uses penalizes hidden layer activation, according to [3].

+## Scripts

+Directory scripts replicated some of the notebooks in the form of scripts.
+This was done to make usage of the NNs easier for those who used to work with scripts instead of Jupyter notebooks.

 ## References

 [1] Hadsell, Raia, Sumit Chopra, and Yann LeCun.
 "Dimensionality reduction by learning an invariant mapping."
 2006 IEEE Computer Society Conference on Computer Vision and Pattern Recognition (CVPR'06).
 Vol. 2.
 IEEE, 2006.